lp-wan/archi/schc-architecture.md

 ## SCHC Management
-RFC9363 writes that only the management can be done by the two end-points of the instance, and other SoR cannot be manipulated.
+RFC9363 writes that only the management can be done by the two entities of the instance, and other SoR cannot be manipulated.

 Management rules are explicitly define in the SoR, see {{Fig-SCHCManagement}}.
 They are compression Rules for CORECONF messages to get or modify the SoR of the instance.
 The management can be limited with the {{-SCHCAC}} access definition.